-Key notes to be referred to in conjunction with table 1 below;
+Key notes to be referred to in conjunction with table 1;

 - Completing the 14 day isolation period - In care homes residents must complete 14 days isolation.
 This is because there are considerable numbers of immunocompromised and vulnerable residents who will be at risk of nosocomial infection. - COVID-19 clinical requirements for stepdown Clinical improvement with at least some respiratory recovery.
-Absence of fever (>37.8oC) for 48 hours without use of antipyretics.
-A cough or a loss of/ change in normal sense of smell or taste may persist in some residents, and is not an indication of ongoing infection when other symptoms have resolved. - Testing required for stepdown No testing is required routinely to stepdown IPC precautions in a care home.
-Additional testing may be required during outbreaks.
-See Interim guidance on COVID-19 PCR testing in care homes and the management of COVID-19 PCR test positive residents and staff.
+Absence of fever (>37.8°C) for 48 hours without use of antipyretics.
+A cough or a loss of/ change in normal sense of smell or taste may persist in some residents, and is not an indication of ongoing infection when other symptoms have resolved. - Testing required for stepdown No testing is required routinely to stepdown IPC precautions in a care home unless discharged from hospital.